XtremeOwnage/Web/docs/blog/posts/Home-Automation/2025/2025-02-24-KVM-Esphome.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_0zhT6DVztw" frameborder="0" allowfullscreen></iframe>

+Since everything tested as expected... lets move forward.

 ### Adding the ESP

 Next, I decided to go ahead and add the ESP.

 NORMALLY, I would use a ESP32-C3, however, I am currently out of stock apparently.
 This old crusty d1 mini was all I had laying around.

+There was a bit open spot right in the middle, this looked ideal.

 To attach it, a bit of hot-glue worked just fine.